DFE/MONK/doc/source/intro.rst

 This framework is intended for developers of :term:`embedded systems<embedded system>` like ourselves.
-We found that testing our systems manually via serial shell or ssh was not very convenient in the long run, because for new products the tests needed to be repeated again and again.
+We found that testing our systems manually via serial shell or ssh was not very convenient in the long run because tests needed to be repeated again and again during routine software development, even more so when introducing entirely new products.
 We were also aware that many :term:`open source` projects use :term:`unit tests<unit test>` for writing :term:`test suites<test suite>` for their :term:`regression tests<regression test>`.
 These tests are written in test methods or functions that can be executed by tools like :term:`nose` to